 The research is an important contribution to understanding human behaviour during tunnel fires, and the results can be used to ensure that new safety measures are well adapted to expected human behaviour patterns.

 Footnote: This article is a summary of Karl’s PhD thesis.
-Karl succesfully defended his thesis at a public seminar at the Faculty of Engineering (LTH), Lund University, on June 12th.
+Karl succesfully defended his thesis at a public seminar at the Faculty of Engineering (LTH), Lund University.

 This article was written by Karl Fridolf and published by Brandposten.